hyperledger/fabric-chaincode-node/README.md

 * npm: 5.3.0 (usually comes with node install)
 * gulp: must be globally installed in order to use the "gulp" command, `sudo npm install -g gulp`

-After cloning the fabric repo, you must also download a changeset that is required to run node.js chaincodes.
-It is still being worked on so for the time being you must manually download the changeset before building the fabric peer.
+Clone the fabric repo.
+This is required until a fabric release is published that supports node.js chaincode.
 ```
-git fetch ssh://<gerrit id>@gerrit.hyperledger.org:29418/fabric refs/changes/15/12515/3 && git checkout FETCH_HEAD
+git clone ssh://<gerrit id>@gerrit.hyperledger.org:29418/fabric-chaincode-node
 ```

 At this point you can proceed with one of the following two options to set up your local target network for testing.